mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 ## HMisc approach

+Imputation that is based on bootstrapping and/or pmm can be done by using the _aregImpute_ function from the **[Hmisc](https://www.rdocumentation.org/packages/Hmisc)** library.
+If not done before the library is loaded like this:
 ```r
 library(Hmisc)
 ```
+In bootstrapping, different bootstrap resamples are used for each of multiple imputations.
+Then, a flexible additive model (non parametric regression method) is fitted on samples taken with replacements from original data and missing values (acts as dependent variable) are predicted using non-missing values (independent variable).

+Then, it uses predictive mean matching (default) to impute missing values.
+Predictive mean matching works well for continuous and categorical (binary & multi-level) without the need for computing residuals and maximum likelihood fit.
 ```r
 impute_arg <- aregImpute(~ Sepal.Length + Sepal.Width + Petal.Length + Petal.Width +
                            Species, data = tbl_iris_miss, n.impute = 5)